Eric Olivier: Early life and first-class cricket

+First World War and later life

 In the First World War Olivier first served as a trooper in the Union Defence Force during the South-West Africa Campaign.

-On 17 March 1917 he was commissioned as a temporary second lieutenant (on probation) on the General List to serve in the British Army's Royal Flying Corps.
+In March 1917, he was commissioned as a temporary second lieutenant (on probation) on the General List to serve in the British Army's Royal Flying Corps (RFC).
 He was appointed a flying officer on 8 May, and was confirmed in his rank on 16 July.

-Olivier was posted to No. 19 Squadron to fly the SPAD S.VII single seater fighter aircraft.
+Olivier was posted to No. 19 Squadron to fly the SPAD S.VII single-seater fighter aircraft.
 He gained his first aerial victory on 26 October 1917 by driving down out of control a German Type C reconnaissance aircraft south-west of Geluwe, and on 31 October he drove down an Albatros D.V over Geluwe.
-On 15 November he and Major Albert D. Carter shared in the destruction of another Type C over Zandvoorde.
+On 15 November, he and Major Albert D. Carter shared in the destruction of another Type C over Zandvoorde.
 Three days later, on 18 November, Olivier, Carter and Lieutenant A. Reid-Walker, drove down a Type C over Passchendaele.
-He gained his fifth victory, and "ace" status, on 6 December, when he, Captain Oliver Bryson and Lieutenants Arthur Fairclough and R. G. Holt, drove down another Type C east of Roeselare.
+He gained his fifth victory, and "ace" status, on 6 December, when he, Captain Oliver Bryson and Lieutenant's Arthur Fairclough and R. G. Holt, drove down another Type C east of Roeselare.
 His last victory in the SPAD came on 22 December, by sharing in the shooting down in flames of an Albatros D.V south of Le Quesnoy with Major Carter, Captains Bryson and G. W. Taylor, Lieutenant Fairclough, and Second Lieutenants E. J. Blyth and H. E. Galer.
 By January 1918 No. 19 Squadron had been re-equipped with the Sopwith Dolphin.
 On 17 March, flying this new aircraft, Olivier and Fairclough shot down in flames an Albatros D.V north-east of Menen, and shortly after Olivier accounted for a Pfalz D.III over Roeselare.
-Lieutenant Olivier was transferred to the RAF's unemployed list on 28 December 1918.
+Lieutenant Olivier was transferred to the Royal Air Force's (which had subsumed the RFC) unemployed list in December 1918.

-Post-war career

-After the war Olivier represented South Western Districts for a final time in 1922 against the touring Marylebone Cricket Club.

-Olivier died in Cape Town, South Africa, on 1 June 1925.
+Olivier died in South Africa at Cape Town in June 1925.